 Take our 11-question quiz to find out now.

+Drinking responsibly is a vague recommendation.
 Moderate drinking means consuming one drink per day for women and two drinks per day for men, according to the National Institute on Alcohol Abuse and Alcoholism.
-But drinking responsibly is a vague recommendation.
+But you can probably consume more than two drinks per day and still drink responsibly.